omarbretado/lab-agile-planning/.github/ISSUE_TEMPLATE/custom-issue-template-for-final.md

 ---
-name: Template Story
+name: Custom issue template for Final
-about: This template is for creating user stories
+about: This template will be used for finals
 title: ''
 labels: ''
 assignees: ''